Local law enforcement joins with Mayo, MNSU to talk opioid epidemic

-More than 115 Americans are killed every day in a wave of fatal overdoses to substances like heroin, fentanyl, tramadol and other opoids.
+MANKATO, Minn. — More than 115 Americans are killed every day in a wave of fatal overdoses to substances like heroin, fentanyl, tramadol and other opioids.
 Medical professionals from the Mayo Clinic and Minnesota State University, Mankato now say that the only way to mitigate this epidemic across the country, and at home in southern Minnesota, is to approach those afflicted with addiction with compassion and care.

 On Wednesday, Jan.
 29, MNSU invited professionals with the Mayo Clinic and local law enforcement, including Minnesota River Valley Drug Task Force Commander Jeff Wersal, for for a panel discussing "The Opioid Fix," a new three-part documentary created in a partnership between Twin Cities PBS and the Mayo Clinic.